-Semrush is a powerful all-in-one platform that provides you with everything you need to SEO optimize your website and content, as well as track your progress and find new opportunities for growth.
+Semrush is a powerful all-in-one platform that provides you with everything you need to optimize your website and content, as well as track your progress and find new opportunities for growth.

 Here are three categories of people who would benefit most from using Semrush.

 1. Small business owners and bloggers

 You can use Semrush to understand your competitors’ success factors and create a robust marketing plan.

 2. Content creators and bloggers

-You can research trends and topics and generate content ideas for new articles and blog posts.
+You can research trends and topics and generate SEO content ideas for new articles and blog posts.